 In 1995, various names were suggested for the new secondary school.
-The staff was asked to decide between Holy Spirit and Shekinah but the vote was tied 23 all so Bishop Brian Heenan chose Holy Spirit.
-Two competitions were held – one to design a crest and another to suggest a logo.
-A Year 9 student, Ben Newton, designed the winning crest.
-It has the following features: –
+The staff was asked to decide between Holy Spirit College and Shekinah College but the vote was tied 23 all, so Bishop Brian Heenan (the Ninth Bishop of Rockhampton, 1991-2013) chose Holy Spirit College.
+Two competitions were held in 1995 – one to design a crest and another to suggest a logo.
+Year 9 student, Ben Newton, designed the winning crest.
+It has the following features:

 The Cross Central to Christian beliefs is the fact that Jesus redeemed mankind by his death on the cross.
 Without the cross there can be no resurrection.